Motivational drives -

-When someone has a strong purple drive, their criteria in that particular context have to do primarily with security and safety.
+Criteria in that have to do primarily with security and safety.
 Other key words for this drive are: belonging, tradition, feeling at home, togetherness, and seniority.

 - Red Drive

-When someone has a strong red drive, their criteria primarily relate to power and respect—to getting respect in particular, but also to showing respect.
-They act impulsively, quickly, and forcefully without thinking of the consequences.
+Criteria that relate primarily to power and respect—to getting respect in particular, but also to showing respect.
+Acting impulsively, quickly, and forcefully without thinking of the consequences.
 Other key words for this drive are: reputation, power, strength, honour, and courage.

 - Blue Drive

 Criteria that have to do primarily with order and security.
 Other key words for this drive are: discipline, reliability, duty, and control.

 - Orange Drive

 Criteria that that are associated primarily with competition and winning.
 Other key words for this drive are: success, achievement, results, progress, and influence.

 Criteria that have to do primarily with ideals and loyalty to the group.
 Other key words for this drive are: harmony, community, connectedness, love, social contact, and consensus.